chalizaaziz/kolakolakolak/README.md

     3. clean your hands using soap and water or hand sanitizer 🧼 (read more on NHS website) https://www.nhs.uk/live-well/healthy-body/best-way-to-wash-your-hands/)
     4. basmallah first before eating. (sekadar mengingatkan 🙏🏻)
-    5. Eat it using spoon. 🥄
+    5. Eat it using a spoon. 🥄
     6. kenyang 🥳